CSIS-iLab/new-silk-road/README.md

 If you want to test file handling, you'll need to set the various AWS settings for a test bucket.

+If you want to develop Sass/CSS or JavaScript, you should also (have node installed and then) run `npm i` so you get all of the build dependencies for running the Gulp build commands.
+See `gulpfile.js` and `package.json` for more info.

 ### Dependencies